Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 You can also create location triggers when you want to schedule the delivery of a notification when the device enters or leaves a specific geographic region.
 Before scheduling any notifications using this trigger, your app must have authorization to use Core Location and must have when-in-use permissions.
 Use the Unity LocationService API to request for this authorization.
 See https://developer.apple.com/documentation/corelocation/clregion?language=objc for additional information.

-In this exampe the center coordinate is defined using the WGS 84 system.
+In this example the center coordinate is defined using the WGS 84 system.
 In this case the notification would be triggered if the user entered an area within a 250 meter radius around Eiffel Tower in Paris.

 ```
 var locationTrigger = new iOSNotificationLocationTrigger()